canyazbahar/To_Do_List/README.md

 # To Do List
 Hello Guys, just double-click to index.html

-If you want you can change the name of the file:  Example: (index => MyToDoList)
+You can also change the name of the file if you want.
+Example: (index => MyToDoList)

 Enjoy it :)